 The --wait-for-all-slaves

-option was first added in MariaDB 10.4.4.
-When a primary server is shutdown and it goes through the normal shutdown process, the primary kills client threads in random order.
+When a primary server is shut down and goes through the normal shutdown process, it kills client threads in random order.
 By default, the primary also considers its binary log dump threads to be regular client threads.
-As a consequence, the binary log dump threads can be killed while client threads still exist, and this means that data can be written on the primary during a normal shutdown that won't be replicated.
+As a consequence, the binary log dump threads can be killed while client threads still exist.
+This means that data can be written on the primary during a normal shutdown that won't be replicated.
 This is true even if semi-synchronous replication is being used.

 mariadb-admin --wait-for-all-slaves shutdown